US, France edge closer to rapprochement after AUKUS spat | Politics

 - Country:

+Macron and Blinken explored potential US-French cooperation in the Indo-Pacific and other areas in the roughly 40-minute one-on-one session, according to a senior US State Department official.

-The meeting was the highest-level in-person contact between the two countries since the controversary erupted last month with the Sept.
-15 announcement of a three-way agreement between Australia, Britain and the US, known as AUKUS, that pointedly left out France and other European nations.
-The State Department official said the two discussed possible joint projects that could be announced by Macron and President Joe Biden when they meet later this month in Europe at a date and specific venue that has yet to be decided.
-Macron and Biden agreed to try to repair the damage in a Sept.
-22 phone call.
+Shortly after their engagement, the White House announced in a statement that President Joe Biden's national security adviser, Jake Sullivan, would meet his French counterpart, Emmanuel Bonne, in Paris later this week “as part of our ongoing consultations on shared bilateral and regional interests.”
+Macron and Blinken's meeting was the highest-level in-person contact between the two countries since the controversy erupted last month with the September 15 announcement of a three-way agreement between Australia, Britain and the US, known as AUKUS, that pointedly left out France and other European nations.
+The State Department official said the two discussed possible joint projects that could be announced by Macron and President Joe Biden when they meet this month at a specific date and venue that has yet to be decided.
+Macron and Biden agreed to try to repair the damage in a September 22 phone call.

-The official didn't elaborate on what those projects might be, but said they would likely involve the Indo-Pacific and Western efforts to blunt China's growing there and elsewhere, NATO and other trans-Atlantic objectives involving the European Union, and counterterrorism cooperation in Africa's Sahel region.
+The White House statement said Sullivan and Bonne would further explore those projects in “preparations for the meeting of President Biden and President Macron in Europe later this month.”
+The State Department official didn't elaborate on what those projects might be, but said they would likely involve the Indo-Pacific and Western efforts to blunt China's growing there and elsewhere, NATO and other trans-Atlantic objectives involving the European Union, and counterterrorism cooperation in Africa's Sahel region.

 The official said Macron and Blinken had agreed to use the spat as an opportunity to “deepen and strengthen coordination” and characterized the talks as “very productive,” while allowing that “a lot of hard work remains ahead.”
 The official spoke to reporters on condition of anonymity to discuss the closed-door talks between Macron and Blinken at the Elysee Palace that hadn't appeared on Blinken's official schedule for the day.